Magda9005/E-commerce/README.md

 - `NEXT_PUBLIC_API_TOKEN`
 - `NEXT_PUBLIC_API`

-In order to get API endpoint and access token you can follow the Shopify Storefront GraphQL API documentation
+In order to get API endpoint and access token you can follow the Shopify Storefront GraphQL API documentation.

 2. Install dependencies: `npm install`